 MEMORY TECHNOLOGY (MT)

 Papers are solicited across various domains in memory and storage technologies.
 This encompasses advancements and scaling in established technologies like SRAM, DRAM, and Flash, as well as breakthroughs in emerging innovations such as MRAM, PCM, FRAM, RRAM, ECM, Cross-Point memory, organic memory, and NEMS‐based memory.
 These include research pertaining to materials and devices for memory and selector in electrostatic and atomistic switching mechanisms, as well as the design and implementation of memory cells and arrays in 3D constructs, including stacking and tiering, alongside read/write access mechanisms.
 Additionally, submissions of novel approaches to homogenous or heterogenous integration and manufacturing techniques of memory in semiconductor fabrication or packaging assembly are welcome.
 Authors are also invited to present papers focusing on reliability characterization and physics exploration, as well as improvements through manufacturing and usage algorithm, such as wear leveling.
 Furthermore, contributions addressing the span-expanding and gap-bridging of tiering and hierarchy in memory subsystem are encouraged, as are those addressing memory subsystems tailored to a broad spectrum of computing needs, ranging from mobile to large-scale platforms for client to cloud computing, encompassing both general-purpose and AI-based architectures.
-Papers disclosing novel physics and computing architecture may be transferred to other technical section such as EDT or NC at the discretion of the committee.
+Papers disclosing novel physics and computing device and circuit may be transferred to other technical section such as EDT or NC at the discretion of the committee.

 Typical Themes